Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 Main loss of functionality:

 * Finite-field Diffie-Hellman with arbitrary groups.
 We've decided that this is acceptable.
+See “[Removal of low-level DHM](#removal-of-low-level-dhm)”.
 * Custom RSA mechanisms.
 We've decided that this is acceptable.
 * PKCS5 and PKCS12 mechanisms except as exposed by the pk module.
 We've decided that this is acceptable.
 * HMAC\_DRBG in itself (i.e. outside of deterministic ECDSA and for the PSA Crypto RNG instance).
 We intend to restore this functionality through a PSA API, but the API isn't designed yet, so this will happen after 1.0 and not with the existing API.